HazyResearch/deepdive/doc/installation.md

 # DeepDive Installation Guide

+Using the [Virtual Machine]() is the easiest way to get started with DeepDive.
+It comes pre-loaded with a ready-to-run example application.
+This tutorial explains how to install DeepDive on your own machine.

 ### Dependencies

 DeepDive uses PostgreSQL, Scala, and Python (version 2.X), so before downloading the system, please make sure to install the following: